-Elementary and Secondary Education Act
+Elementary and Secondary Education Act Reauthorization

-It has been ten years since the passage of No Child Left Behind, the most recent reauthorization of the Elementary and Secondary Education Act.
+It has been more than ten years since the passage of No Child Left Behind, the most recent reauthorization of the Elementary and Secondary Education Act.
 This law ensures that all children have an equal access to a quality education no matter their background.
 However, there is broad agreement that the law is now outdated and is restraining schools from making the kinds of improvements needed to benefit students, communities and the economy.

 Five decades after Brown v.
 Board of Education, there is still work to be done to ensure that all children have access to world-class educational opportunities.
 Democrats on the committee are committed to ensure that the rewrite of the Elementary and Secondary Education Act lives up to our nation’s commitment to all of our children, regardless of their background or the zip code they may live.